agoetee/airbnb-clone-project/README.md

 - **Authentication**: This feature will verify a user
 - **Authorization**: This will give permission to the user to perform actions when verification is completed.
 - **Rate limiting**: Feature to control the amount of ratings a verified user can do

+## CI/CD Pipeline
+*For laughs 😂: CI/CD Pipeline is like connecting PVC pipe to spray something* CI/CD is Continuous Integration and Continuous Deployment/Delivery.
+A series of steps that devs must follow to deliver a new version of a software.
+CI/CD pipelines are a practice to improve software delivery throughout the software delivery lifecycle through automation.
+- **GitHub Actions**: GitHub Actions allows developers to create workflows that run when certain events happen in a repository, such as a pull request or a push to a branch.
+These workflows can then execute various tasks, including running tests, building applications, and deploying to different environments.
+- **Docker**: Allows devs to package applications with all the dependencies into a standardiaed unit for software development.
+It provides uniformity and the assurance that the application runs the same way in different environments from development to production.